 Since internal air border controls were abolished in 2008, the Schengen regulations apply in full to Czechia.
 This means that the measures laid down in the Convention implementing the Schengen Agreement (CISA) relating to requests for mutual assistance in police matters, cross-border surveillance and hot pursuit (cross-border pursuit of suspected persons) have been applicable bilaterally since 2008.

 To further deepen cross-border police cooperation between the two countries and align it better to bilateral relations, a German-Czech police agreement entered into force on 1 October 2016.
 This agreement establishes a comprehensive intergovernmental basis for police and customs cooperation.
-The supplementary bilateral agreement to the European Mutual Assistance Convention continues to govern matters relating to judicial legal assistance in criminal cases; however the new police agreement modifies and supplements some existing provisions.
+The supplementary bilateral agreement to the European Mutual Assistance Convention continues to govern matters relating to judicial legal assistance in criminal cases; however, the new police agreement modifies and supplements some existing provisions.

 On 4 April 2013, the two countries signed an agreement on the deployment of emergency medical services in the neighbouring country.
 Saxony and Bavaria played a central role in putting together the agreement.

 Bilateral military relations are good.
 There are several agreements between the two countries’ Defence Ministries that form the basis for long-term military cooperation at bilateral and international level.
-The close relations here are reflected in the regular two-way visits and consultations at the level of Defence Minister and State Secretaries.
+The close relations here are reflected in the regular two-way visits and consultations at the level of the Defence Ministers and State Secretaries.
 There has also been a marked intensification of dialogue at the military leadership level.
 In addition, there are numerous regular contacts between agencies of the armed forces, also as part of the strategic dialogue between the two countries.